-Loosen the screw (1) counter-clockwise and remove the hood (2).
+Disengage the hood clips (5) with the combination tool and remove the hood (2).

 Push up the combination switch (3) (Choke position) to prevent dirt particles from falling into the carburetor.

-Pull the air filter cover tab (4) slightly in the direction of the arrow, and remove the air filter cover.
-Remove the air filter (5).
+Turn the air filter lock (1) counter clockwise to disengage it and lift away the air filter (4).